 “Most of my projects I make don’t need to be practical or commercially viable.
 The goal is to get people to think about solving problems differently and being creative,” said Bell.
 Thus, the pneumatic bottle opener, or the gyroscopic cup holder.

-That deficiency is easily overcome thanks to a partnership with SendCutSend, which assures his orders are expertly laser-cut, and quickly delivered, allowing Bell to continue dreaming up and creating the wildest inventions imaginable.
+That deficiency is easily overcome thanks to a partnership with SendCutSend, which assures his orders are expertly laser-cut by their online service, and quickly delivered, allowing Bell to continue dreaming up and creating the wildest inventions imaginable.

 “SendCutSend is an amazing, easy to work with and fast service that has expanded my capabilities tremendously, especially considering that I don’t have the space or money for my own CNC alternative like a plasma cutter,” said Bell.